St. James Episcopal Church (New London, Connecticut): Louis Comfort Tiffany windows

-Starting in 1910, six of the original windows were replaced with memorial windows made by Tiffany Studio in New York.
+Starting in 1910, six of the original windows were replaced with memorial windows made by Tiffany Studios in New York.
 The large Tiffany windows in the north and south transepts are magnificent examples of the art form.
 The south transept window depicts three saints; Sebastian, Joseph (holding the infant Jesus), and Francis.
 It commemorates three members of the Lawrence family: father Joseph and his two sons, Francis and Sabastian.
 The north transept window shows the Holy Family and was donated in memory of Lyman Allyn.
 The wealth that made these and the other Tiffany windows possible was derived largely from the whaling trade.

 J&R Lamb Studios window

 The Mansfield Memorial Window was installed in 1922 by J&R Lamb Studios and commemorates two friends who died during World War I. Nineteen-year-old Jack Morris Wright was killed while flying in France January 24, 1918.
 His friend, Richard Mansfield 2nd, also nineteen, enlisted after hearing of Jack's death, and died in an Army training camp a little over three months later on April 3, 1918.
 Richard was the son of famed actors Richard and Beatrice Mansfield.
 The window depicts the Archangel Michael unsheathing his sword behind two aviators.
 The lower window is inscribed with a quote from Isaiah 40.31: "They shall mount up with wings as eagles."

 Jack Morris Wright's letters from France were published by his mother in "Poet of the Air".
-In Jack's letter to Richard on September 17, 1917, he said: Therefore, in urging you, I also am warning you; but once in the game, you'll find that usually death serves as a stimulant to the vitality of life and daring of flying.
+In Jack's letter to Richard on September 17, 1917, he said: "Therefore, in urging you, I also am warning you; but once in the game, you'll find that usually death serves as a stimulant to the vitality of life and daring of flying."

 Bishop Seabury window

 Installed in 1962, this window depicts scenes from the life of the Rt.
 Rev. Samuel Seabury.
 The top panel contains seals of the Episcopal Church, the Diocese of Connecticut, and the two Scottish Diocese of Aberdeen, and Moray that provided Seabury's consecrators.
-Medallions picture Seabury's election at Glebe House in Woodbury, CT; his consecration as bishop by Scottish Bishops Robert Kilgour, John Skinner and Arthur Petrie in Aberdeen, Scotland, his first confirmation, a typical sailing vessel of the time, and the second St. James Church, in which he served as rector.
+Medallions picture Seabury's election at Glebe House in Woodbury, Connecticut; his consecration as bishop by Scottish Bishops Robert Kilgour, John Skinner and Arthur Petrie in Aberdeen, Scotland, his first confirmation, a typical sailing vessel of the time, and the second St. James Church, in which he served as rector.

 Organ

 The church has an Ernest M. Skinner Organ, Opus 220, made in 1913.
-It was donated to the Parish by philanthropist and railroad magnate, Commodore Morton Plant, son of Henry B. Plant, in memory of his wife Nellie.
+It was donated to the Parish by philanthropist and railroad magnate, Commodore Morton Freeman Plant, son of Henry B. Plant, in memory of his wife Nellie.
 The instrument has 43 ranks of pipes with four divisions and pedals, and contains 2680 pipes.
 Major tonal changes were made in 1952 and it was reconditioned in 2002.
 The modern console is mobile and is placed at the center of the choir for organ concerts.
 Silent film showings featuring live accompaniment on this organ are an annual event at St. James.